Stage2Cohort3/Syllabus/unit_08/README.md

     - Account total CREDIT transactions changes by 10% from previous 6-month average
     - Account transaction contains a `FRAUDULENT` keyword (to be defined)
 1. Accounts receive a one-time CREDIT at 6-months of continuous positive balance
-1. FAs are designated as either GCS or CDK Advisors, and are only assigned accounts with those currencies
+1. FAs are designated as either GCS or BLC Advisors, and are only assigned accounts with those currencies
     - What happens if an existing AH creates a new account in a different currency?

 ### Recommended Architecture